amir-zeldes/HebPipe/README.md

   * Gold super-tokenized: if whitespace tokenization is already done, you can leave out `-w`.
 The system expect one super-token per line in this case (e.g. <bbyt> is on one line)
   * Gold tokenized: if gold morphological segmentation is already done, you can input one gold token per line.
   * XML sentence tags in input: use -s TAGNAME to indicate an XML tag providing gold sentence boundaries.

-## Tools used

-Currently the following tools are